taggedzi/smilecms/README.md

 For a quick local preview of the production bundle, run `smilecms preview` and visit `http://localhost:8000/`.

+## CI & Versioning

+- Continuous integration lives in `.github/workflows/ci.yml`.
+It installs the project with `.[dev]`, runs Ruff, mypy, and pytest on every push and pull request.
+- Version bumps are manual: update the `version` field in `pyproject.toml`.
+The package exposes `smilecms.__version__` by reading that field at runtime, so `pyproject.toml` remains the single source of truth.

 ## Additional Documentation

 - [`docs/content-workflows.md`](docs/content-workflows.md) — authoring pipeline, build loop, and deployment checklists for journal entries and galleries.